 The YCAR Research Collaboration Fellowship exists to support intensive collaborations between a Faculty Associate of the Centre and a research collaborator at another research institution (university, NGO etc).
 The fellowship allows a collaborator (usually from Asia) to visit Toronto for the specific purpose of working on a research proposal, project or publication.
-Preference will be given to existing collaborations.
+Preference will be given to existing collaborations who will benefit from meeting to complete a research output.

 The fellowship provides up to a maximum of C$4,000 in reimbursement for travel and accommodation expenses incurred by the visitor.
 Visitors will usually spend one to three months in Toronto.
 YCAR provides the visitor with a desk and library access for the duration of the fellowship.
 Preference may be given to applicants with existing collaborations at the time of application.